darkalchemy/Pu-239/README.md

 # Pu-239

 ## Goals:
-1. Updated to PHP7 - default settings
+1. Updated to PHP7 - default settings - Done
-2. Error free with MySQL 5.7 strict mode - default settings
+2. Error free with MySQL 5.7 strict mode - default settings - Done
-3. Remove merged bootstrap
+3. Remove merged bootstrap - Done
-4. Update jquery
+4. Update jquery - Done
 5. Update all javascript files
-6. Merge, mininify and gzip css/js files to reduce the number of requests
+6. Merge, mininify and gzip css/js files to reduce the number of requests - Done
+7. Replace manual concat/gzip of css/js file with webpack
-6. Optimize all images for web
+8. Optimize all images for web - Done
-7. Remove js from head and relocate to body
+9. Remove js from head and relocate to body
-8. Fully responsive and mobile ready
+10. Fully responsive and mobile ready

-There is a temporary site at http://pu-239.pw where you can view the code [master branch] in action.
+A permanent site at http://pu-239.pw where you can view the code [master branch] in action, ask questions, etc.

-There is a temporary site at http://dev.pu-239.pw where you can view the code [dev branch] in action.
+There is a temporary site at http://dev.pu-239.pw where you can view the code [dev branch] in action, but may be re-installed without notice.

 This is a fork of U-232 V4.

 PHP 7.0+ is required, PHP 7.1 recommended.

-This is still a WIP and many pages may not be functional in there current location.
-Do not use the xbt install, as it's update has not been started and is likely broken.
+This is still a WIP and a few pages may not be functional in there current location.

+Do not use the xbt install, as it's update has not been started and is, therefore broken.

 ### To Install:
 ```